katherineimogene/node_play/README.md

 ##### Installation/Use
 1. Install [node](http://nodejs.org/)
 2. Install learn you node ```:> npm install -g learnyounode```
-3. ```:> learnyounode```
+3. Run ```:> learnyounode``` to get started
+4. Have fun!

-The programs in this directory are named to appropriately match the learnyounode exerciese for which they're written.
+The programs in this directory are named to appropriately match the learnyounode exercise for which they're written.

 Feedback welcome :)